apache/superset/CONTRIBUTING.md

 # Create default roles and permissions
 superset init

-# Load some data to play with (you must create an Admin user with the username `admin` for this command to work)
+# Load some data to play with.
+# Note: you MUST have previously created an admin user with the username `admin` for this command to work.
 superset load-examples

 # Start the Flask dev web server from inside your virtualenv.
-# Note that your page may not have css at this point.
+# Note that your page may not have CSS at this point.
 # See instructions below how to build the front-end assets.
 FLASK_ENV=development superset run -p 8088 --with-threads --reload --debugger